Baba Miller is free! What happens now for FSU basketball?

-For those who have been living in a massive football cloud of dust the last 6 months, allow me to catch you up on a bit of basketball context.
-Do not pass go and do not collect $200 unless you’ve read the following timeline.
+For those who have been living in a massive football cloud of dust the last 6 months, allow me to catch you up on a bit of Florida State basketball context.
+Do not pass go and do not collect $200 unless you read the following timeline.

-- Last summer, Leonard Hamilton and company reeled in a massive recruiting prize, landing Baba Miller out of Spain.
-The 6’11-ish modern big had been playing in Real Madrid’s system for years and selected FSU over Gonzaga, a school with a rich history of identifying (and winning with) talented international prospects.
-You can read more about his signing here and listen to Miller talk with TN’s Max Escarpio about why he selected the Seminoles here.
+- Last summer, Leonard Hamilton and company reeled in a massive recruiting prize, landing Baba Miller from Spain.
+The 6’11-ish modern big had been playing in Real Madrid’s system for years and selected FSU over the Gonzaga Bulldogs, a program with a rich history of identifying (and winning with) talented international prospects.
+You can read more about his signing here and listen to Miller talk with TN’s Max Escarpio about why he selected the Seminoles.

-- Already lacking depth with injuries to key players, FSU began the season with just 7 scholarship players available and promptly lost 9 of their first 10 games.
+- Already lacking depth with injuries to key players, FSU began the season with just 7 scholarship players available and promptly lost 9 of the first 10 games.

-- Florida State has looked improved of late, winning 4 of their last 6, with sophomore sensation Matthew Cleveland recording five consecutive double-doubles.
+- The Noles have looked improved recently, winning 4 of their last 6, with sophomore sensation Matthew Cleveland recording five consecutive double-doubles.

-Alright, now that you’re caught up.
-The Seminoles head into tonight’s game at Wake Forest with a 5-11 record (3-2 in ACC play), which for all you non-math majors out there means it’s been 16 games. #freebaba has officially occurred.
+Alright, now that you’re caught up: the Seminoles head into tonight’s game at Wake Forest with a 5-11 record (3-2 in ACC play), which for all you non-math majors out there means it’s been 16 games. #freebaba has officially occurred.
 But what exactly does that mean for FSU?
 The truth is, no one really knows.
-College basketball is a sport where South Carolina can lose 85-42 at home against Tennessee on Saturday and then turn around and win 71-68 in Lexington on Tuesday.
-Nonetheless, here’s my lukewarm take on what, if anything this mid-season addition might mean for FSU.
+College basketball is a sport where the South Carolina Gamecocks can lose 85-42 at home against the Tennessee Volunteers on Saturday and then turn around and win 71-68 over the Kentucky Wildcats in Lexington on Tuesday.
+Nonetheless, here’s my lukewarm take on what, if anything, this mid-season addition might mean for FSU.

 What exactly does Miller bring to the table?

 We caught a glimpse of Miller in the team’s exhibition game, so that might be the best evidence we have for what type of player he can be at the college level.
-Keeping in mind that Newberry College isn’t exactly the ACC—though Louisville might say “hold my beer”—here’s what Max and I had to say:
+Keeping in mind that Newberry College isn’t exactly the ACC—although the Louisville Cardinals might say “hold my beer”—here’s what Max and I had to say:

 Baba Miller came over from Europe to gain experience in the American game before turning pro.
 Did he impress?